zjfheart/Geometry-aware-Instance-reweighted-Adversarial-Training/README.md

 </p>
 <p align="left">
 We plot standard training error (Natural) and adversarial training error (PGD-10) over the training epochs of the standard AT (Madry's) on CIFAR-10 dataset.
-  *Left panel*: AT on different sizes of network.
+  *Left panel*: AT on different sizes of network (blue lines) and standard training (ST) on ResNet-18.
   *Right panel*: AT on ResNet-18 under different perturbation bounds eps_train. </p>